The Grover Series: A Mystical Journey Through Trauma and Awakening

 What happens when that mob boss is one of the wealthiest, most powerful business magnates in the world?

 How will his girlfriend Lola, a true angel through the storms, respond?
 How will her son Grover respond?
 How will Luc respond?
-And finally, how will Duryodhana respond when he ultimately meets his nemesis in the field of Kurukshtetra?
+And finally, how will Duryodhana respond when he ultimately meets his nemesis on the field of Kurukshtetra?

-Author’s note: The Kurukshetra War is an ancient war described in the Indian epic Mahābhārata as a conflict that arose from a dynastic succession struggle between two groups of cousins of an Indo-Aryan kingdom called Kuru, the Kauravas and Pandavas, for the throne of Hastinapura.
-(Wikipedia)
+Author’s note: The Kurukshetra War is an ancient war described in the Indian epic Mahābhārata as a conflict that arose from a dynastic succession struggle between two groups of cousins of an Indo-Aryan kingdom, the Kauravas and Pandavas, for the throne of Hastinapura.(Wikipedia) The term Kurukshetra allegorically refers to the inner battlefield within each of us whereupon the divine qualities (the Pandavas) of the soul battle with the baser qualities (the Kauravas) of the ego.